Network Codes for Real-Time Applications: Related Work

 \section{Related Work}

 Katti \ea~\cite{idnc-ton08} proposed COPE, an opportunistic inter-session network coding scheme for wireless networks.
 Encoded packets are chosen so that they are immediately decodable at the next hop.
-The algorithm considers combining packets in a FIFO way (as stored in the transmitting queue) and greedily maximizes the number of receivers that can decode in the next time slot.
-Keller \ea~\cite{idnc-netcod08} investigate algorithms that minimize decoding delay, including two algorithms that allow for instantaneous decoding: a COPE-like greedy algorithm and a simple repetition algorithm.
+The algorithm considers combining packets in a FIFO way (first-in-first-out, as stored in the transmitting queue) and greedily maximizes the number of receivers that can decode in the next time slot.
+Keller \ea~\cite{idnc-netcod08} investigated algorithms that minimize decoding delay, including two algorithms that allow for instantaneous decoding: a COPE-like greedy algorithm and a simple repetition algorithm.
 In Section \ref{sec:evaluation}, we use these two algorithms as baselines for comparison.

-Sadeghi \ea~\cite{idnc-netcod09} improved the opportunistic algorithm in \cite{idnc-netcod08} by giving high priority to packets that are needed by a large number of users.
+In \cite{idnc-netcod09}, Sadeghi \ea~improved the opportunistic algorithm previously proposed in \cite{idnc-netcod08} by giving high priority to packets that are needed by a large number of users.
 The authors also gave an Integer Linear Program formulation to the problem of finding an instantly decodable packet that maximizes the number of beneficiary users.
-Furthermore, they show that it is NP-hard based on the {\em Set Packing} problem.
-We note that their formulation differs from ours since they require that a coded packet must be instantly decodable by {\em all} users, where there may be some users that do not benefit from the packet.
-This may lead to a suboptimal solution, \ie, there may be a coded packet that is only instantly decodable {\em by some but not all} users but is beneficial to a larger number of users.
+Furthermore, they showed that it is NP-hard based on the {\em Set Packing} problem.
+We note that their formulation differs from ours since it requires that a coded packet must be instantly decodable by {\em all} users, where some users may not benefit from the packet.
+This may lead to a suboptimal solution because there may be a coded packet that is only instantly decodable {\em by some but not all} users but is beneficial to a larger number of users.
 Our formulation ensures that we find this optimal packet.